 On first reflection, this seems true.
-I’ve just turned 60, and time seems to pass faster now than when I was younger.
+I’m 67, and time seems to pass faster now than when I was younger.
 As a child a day in school seemed to take forever, but so too did summer vacation.
 Today a school year seems to fly by for this professor.
-When I was a kid I thought something twenty years ago was prehistoric, now twenty years ago was 1995.
-And 1995 seems downright futuristic compared to the 1960s I remember.
+When I was a kid I thought something twenty years ago was prehistoric, now twenty years ago was 2002.
+And 2002 seems downright futuristic compared to the 1960s I remember.

 Hammond believes this is because we assess time in two different ways.
 We can look at how fast time seems to pass in the present, or we can look retrospectively at how fast previous years or decades seemed to pass.
 Looked at retrospectively, time seems to go faster as we age.
 “The days still feel as though they pass at an average speed, but we’re surprised when markers of time indicated how many months and years have passed or at how quickly birthdays come round yet again.”
 But why?
 Hammond hypothesizes:

 Part of the reason is that as we get older life inevitably brings fewer fresh experiences, and more routines.
 Because we use the number of new memories we form to gauge how much time has passed, an average week that doesn’t loom large in the memory gives the illusion that time is shrinking.

 To combat this phenomenon Hammond suggests we fill our time with new experiences.
 On the other hand, “we do have to ask ourselves whether we really want to slow time down.
 If you look at the circumstances where evidence tells us that time goes slowly, they include having a very high temperature, feeling rejected and experiencing depression.”